bndtools/bnd/docs/_chapters/250-resolving.md

 ## Missing Requirement false

 This rather obscure message indicates that the resolver tries to include a _api_ bundle that was made unresolvable.

-In OSGi enRoute it is recommended to include the API package of a service in the provider bundle.
-Since a provider has a very tight relation to the API there is no loss of flexibility by including the package.
-For this reason, OSGi enRoute templates make the API bundle _compile only_.
-Each API has a special Require-Capability header:
+The api bundle may have a special Require-Capability header such as:

      Require-Capability: \
 	  compile-only